Donderstal/IRL_RPG/README.md

 ### LOG

 #### AUG 24, 2021
+* Improved sprite movement in grid
+* Better pathfinding detection of tiles blocked by sprites
+* Sprites now handle repathing better when a tile becomes blocked

+#### AUG 24, 2021
 * Reduced complexity of data flow to set or unset a sprite
 * Removed tile-based collision for non-tile sprites
 * MapObject sprites now use HitboxGroup instances where possible